RimpaDas11/AI_Animal_Classifier/README.md

 ---

-# 🚀 Overview
+## 🌟 Overview

-AI Animal Classifier is a Deep Learning-powered web application that identifies whether an uploaded image contains a cat or a dog.
+AI Animal Classifier is a Deep Learning-powered web application that classifies images as either a Cat or a Dog using a trained Convolutional Neural Network (CNN).

-The application utilizes a trained Convolutional Neural Network (CNN) model developed using TensorFlow and Keras.
-Users can upload an image through an intuitive Streamlit interface and instantly receive a prediction.
+Built with TensorFlow, Keras, and Streamlit, the application provides a simple and interactive interface where users can upload images and receive real-time predictions.

-The project demonstrates practical implementation of Computer Vision, Deep Learning, Model Deployment, and Interactive Web Applications.
+This project demonstrates the practical implementation of Computer Vision, Image Classification, Deep Learning, and Model Deployment through a user-friendly web application.

 ---

-# 🌟 Project Highlights

-✅ Deep Learning Image Classification
+## 🚀 Key Features

-✅ Cat vs Dog Recognition
+* 🐱 Cat vs Dog Image Classification

-✅ Streamlit Web Interface

-✅ TensorFlow & Keras Integration
+* 🧠 Deep Learning-Based Prediction
+* 📤 Image Upload Support
+* ⚡ Real-Time Results

-✅ Automated Model Download
+* ☁️ Automatic Model Download

-✅ User-Friendly Design

-✅ Real-Time Prediction
+* 🎨 Interactive Streamlit Interface
+* 📦 Lightweight Repository Structure
+* 📱 Easy to Run and Deploy

 ---

-# 🎯 Problem Statement
+## 🎯 Problem Statement

-Image classification is one of the most important applications of Artificial Intelligence.
+Image classification is one of the most common applications of Artificial Intelligence and Computer Vision.

-This project aims to automatically classify animal images into two categories:
+The objective of this project is to build a model capable of automatically identifying whether an uploaded image belongs to:

 * 🐱 Cat
 * 🐶 Dog

 using a trained Deep Learning model.

-The goal is to demonstrate how machine learning models can be deployed as interactive web applications for real-world use.

 ---

-# ✨ Features

-## 🖼️ Image Upload

-Supports:

-* JPG
-* JPEG
-* PNG

-file formats.

----

-## 🧠 Deep Learning Prediction

-Uses a trained CNN model to analyze image content.

----

-## ⚡ Instant Results

-Generates predictions within seconds.

----

-## ☁️ Automatic Model Loading

-The application automatically downloads the trained model when required.

----

-## 🎨 Interactive User Interface

-Built using Streamlit for a smooth user experience.

----

-# 🏗️ System Architecture
+## 🏗️ System Architecture

 ```text
 User Uploads Image